A unique forum for representatives from universities and industry to find better ways to partner

 View Bio

 Kate is a sophomore at the University of South Carolina.
-She is majoring in public relations with a concentration in crisis management and minoring in sport and entertainment management.
-She is from Greenville, South Carolina, and enjoys reading and spending time with friends.
+She is majoring in public relations with a concentration in crisis management and minoring in sports and entertainment management.
+She is from Greenville, South Carolina and enjoys reading and spending time with friends.

 Sandra Brown